 Average Salary: $118,610

-Apart from the above-mentioned high-paying jobs in the USA, there are many other such jobs in different fields which include Lawyers and Judges, Airline Pilots, Marketing Managers, and Data Scientists, through good education and training in these, you can fly your successful job in the USA.
+Apart from the above-mentioned high-paying jobs in the USA, there are many other such jobs in different fields, which include Lawyers and Judges, Airline Pilots, Marketing Managers, and data scientists.
+With good education and training in these, you can fly your successful job in the USA.